openmediavault/openmediavault-docs/administration/users.rst

 between the Debian operating system and the internal database of |omv|.

 Users that are managed via the |webui| are so-called *non-system users*.
-Their *UID* is in a specific range, usually from 1000 to 60000.
-The same applies to groups that are managed via the |webui|.
-Their *GID* is in a specific range, usually from 1000 to 60000.
+This type of users are identified by their *UID*, which is in a specific range, usually between 1000 and 60000.
+The same applies to *non-system groups* that are managed via the |webui|.
+They are identified by their *GID* which is usually in the range from 1000 to 60000.
 Check ``/etc/login.defs`` for more information.

 The **Users** management section in the |webui| is divided into three
 subsections: ``Settings``, ``Users`` and ``Groups``.